Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 State Diagrams: You are required to consider the relevant states of each object in your system and to submit state diagrams for those that have interesting states or complex behaviour.
 One way to measure if a state is interesting is to consider whether you need to test that state before performing a particular action or if the state changes after an action is performed.
 What is interesting will depend on the application.

 ######  Challenge State diagram

+State diagram for Challenge:
+Throughout its existence, the Challenge class may exist in the following states: Draft, Active, Completed, and Expired.
+Actions such as creating, starting, finishing, or ending the challenge are necessary for the state transitions to occur.

+States:
+Draft: Although not yet active, the challenge is being built.
+Active: The challenge is going on right now.
+Completed: The task has been effectively concluded.
+Expired: The challenge is no longer active.

+States transition:
+Create: Makes the switch from Draft to Active.
+Final Challenge: Moving from Active to Finalised.
+Expire: If the end date is reached without completion, it changes from Active to Expired.

 ![image](https://github.com/user-attachments/assets/f839fd7f-3afb-40c4-8389-54f278f6d280)

 ###### Reward State Diagram

+State diagram for Reward:
+Moreover, the Reward class may exist in the following states: Available, Redeemed, and Expired.
+For the incentive lifecycle to be managed, the changes between these statuses are crucial.

+States:
+The price is available for users to redeem.
+Redeemed: A user has acknowledged receipt of the incentive.
+The price has expired and can no longer be redeemed.

+States transition:
+Redeem: Makes the change from Available to Eligible.
+In the event that the validity term expires, the status changes from Available to Expired.

 ![image](https://github.com/user-attachments/assets/91a66b1a-6cec-4076-b484-68b214a26e4a)

 ###### Redemption State Diagram

+State diagram for Redemption:
+Depending on whether a prize has been successfully redeemed, failed, or is still awaiting verification, the Redemption class may represent various states.

+States:
+Pending: Although the redemption request has been started, it has not yet been handled.
+Successful: The redemption process was successfully finished.
+Failed: The redemption attempt was unsuccessful due to a lack of points or an expired prise, for example.

+States transition:
+Submit: Depending on how the redemption attempt turns out, it moves from Pending to Successful or Failed.

 ![image](https://github.com/user-attachments/assets/f4ff6f06-3133-4b5e-93a8-7d396ba05bc5)